Painting any concrete surfaces in your home, whether the floors, block walls, ceilings, or driveways, always requires early preparation and budgeting.

 Painting Concrete Driveway Cost

-Most homeowners spend between $6 – $15 per square foot on concrete driveways, but these costs greatly vary.
+Most homeowners spend between $6 – $15 per square foot on painting concrete driveways, but these costs greatly vary.

 Depending on the condition and design of your concrete driveway, you can spend between $4 – $7 for simple concrete driveways and $8 – $15 for stamped driveways.